WillWatkins/JS-Backend-project/myREADME.md

 ## Description

-This project is an application created for the purpose of accessing application data programmatically.
+This project is an application created for the purpose of accessing data programmatically.

 The intention is to build a backend service that mimiks the the functionality of real world services.
 The API will provide the information to the front end architecture.
+The API serves reviews, categories, comments and users

 The hosted api can be found by following this [link](https://js-backend-project.herokuapp.com/api).
+This will display a list of available endpoints in JSON format.

+If you would like to view the front end to this project, created with React, follow this [link]{https://github.com/WillWatkins/front-end-project} or view the live project [here]{https://will-nc-games.netlify.app}.

 #